Everyone has bad job interviews (including me!).

 Thank you again for your time.
 I look forward to hearing from you soon.

 Have a great week,

-Last year, a member of the MLA community DMed me on Instagram what to do after her bad interview and I replied with this advice.
+Last year, a member of the WLM community DMed me on Instagram what to do after her bad interview and I replied with this advice.
 She sent a video in her email because she felt like she didn’t show enough energy during the interview.
 Not only did the company LOVE it, they immediately invited for a second interview.

 If you felt like you did really poorly for external reasons (like you had just found out some really bad news before the interview), you can always ask for a 2nd interview as well.